Winter Trail Reports for Langlade County

 Kettlebowl Ski Hill - N6875 Hwy 52, Antigo

-Kettlebowl Ski Hill is usually open on Saturdays and Sundays from noon to 4 p.m. when there is naturally enough snow.
-Antigo Ski will rent skis, boots, and snowboards when the hill is open.
+Kettlebowl Ski Hill is open when conditions allow and there is enough natural snow, the hill is typically open Saturdays and Sundays from noon to 4 pm.
+Antigo Ski will have skis, boots, and snowboards available for rent whenever the hill is open.

 For hill pricing and more information.